jiafulow/jiafulow.github.io/_posts/2016-02-01-install-xilinx-vivado.md

 date: 2016-02-01 02:11:31.413289
 title: Install Xilinx Vivado 2015.4 on Ubuntu 14.04
 categories: [howto]
-tags: [fpga, linux, ubuntu, trusty tahr, xilinx, vivado, SDK]
+tags: [fpga, linux, ubuntu, trusty tahr, xilinx, vivado]
 ---

 The user guide for Xilinx Vivado 2015.4 installation is **[UG973][1]**.
 More info about Vivado Design Suite can be found on [Xilinx Products][2] page.